pombredanne/scsc/README.md

 3. You have the OpenVPN configuration files and keys in the `client` directory!

+If you have an Android device with a hardware-backed keystore, make and import a PKCS#12 file as described in the in-app help for OpenVPN Connect.

 ### Two-factor SSH authentication

 You can set up any TOTP (Time-based One Time Password) app ([Authy](https://www.authy.com/thefuture) is great) to use with SSH.
 Run `sudo scsc-ssh-totp init` on the server and follow the instructions.

-If your code was rejected when logging in, try again.
+If your code was rejected when logging in, try it after it expires.

 ### Browser setup